Dick Trickle: NASCAR career

 Part of his popularity stemmed from his unusual, double-entendre name.
 ESPN's Dan Patrick and Keith Olbermann often made it a point to mention where he finished whenever NASCAR highlights were featured on SportsCenter.
 He was also widely noted for having drilled a hole in his safety helmet so that he could smoke while racing, and for installing cigarette lighters in his race cars.
 Trickle was allowed by NASCAR to smoke in the race car during yellow flag periods, and in the 1990 Winston 500 (now the Aaron's 499), Trickle was seen on live television by the in-car camera lighting up and smoking a cigarette.

 Trickle even made fun of his lack of success in NASCAR's top-level series in a 1997 TV commercial for NAPA Auto Parts.
 In it, Trickle announces a contest where fans can win $100,000 if they pick the winner of that year's NAPA 500 race.
 "A little tip...it's gonna be me," he says, as an on-screen graphic points out "Dick is 0 for 243 in Cup races".
 "I think we get champagne (after winning)," says Trickle.

 Dick also raced in the Busch Series, where he won two races.
-He had 158 career starts, with 24 top five and 42 top ten finishes.
+He had 158 career starts, with 24 top-five and 42 top-ten finishes.
 He made his Busch Series debut in 1984.

 Through the 2000s, Trickle continued to race in occasional events in Wisconsin, including the 2001 and 2007, Slinger Nationals at Slinger Super Speedway and in the ASA Midwest Tour.

 Legacy

-The La Crosse Fairgrounds Speedway created the Dick Trickle 99 race, a 99 lap super late model event during its annual Oktoberfest race weekend.
+The La Crosse Fairgrounds Speedway created the Dick Trickle 99 race, a 99 lap super late model event held during its annual Oktoberfest race weekend.
 Wisconsin International Raceway has named a building in turn two the "Dick Trickle Pavilion".
 Trickle served as the de facto grand marshal of the Slinger Nationals after he retired until his death.